|HMRC Reference:Notice 69 (July 2014)||View Change History|

 International Maritime Organization Facilitation Convention

 HM Revenue & Customs Integrated Tariff of the United Kingdom.
-It is in three volumes.
+It is in 3 volumes.
 Volume 1 - General Information.
 Volume 2 - Schedule of duty and trade statistical descriptions codes and rates.
-Volume 3 - Customs freight procedures.
+Volume 3 - Customs freight procedures

 If you have any comments or suggestions to make about this notice please write to: